Syria government says its forces still strong

 “They are incapable of staying there and they cannot control the ground,” he said.
 “All this talk is untrue..
 If they attack a checkpoint they cannot stay longer than 15 minutes.”

-While rebels have seized many residential areas and military sites, they have little defense against Assad’s air power and long-range missiles.
-Air strikes regularly hit neighborhoods and military sites seized by the rebels.
+While rebels have seized many residential areas and military sites, they have little defence against Assad’s air power and long-range missiles.
+Air strikes regularly hit neighbourhoods and military sites seized by the rebels.